Frequently Asked Questions

 How many students will be selected for the FNP track?

-Approximately 30 students are selected to each FNP cohort.
+Approximately 30-35 students are selected to each full-time FNP cohort.
+Additional part-time students may be accepted.

 What certification examination will I take when I complete the program?